Kenyan court nullifies contract for printing presidential ballot papers

-NAIROBI A Kenyan court on Friday nullified the contract for printing presidential ballot papers, a victory for the opposition which is concerned about the election due to be held on Aug.
+NAIROBI (Reuters) - A Kenyan court on Friday nullified the contract for printing presidential ballot papers, a victory for the opposition which is concerned about the election due to be held on Aug.
 8.

 The high court judge ruled that Independent Electoral and Boundaries Commission's (IEBC) tendering process was insufficiently transparent.